 Specialists from the Ural Federal University (UrFU) have improved the production technology of thin-film materials based on lead sulfide, which will allow solar panels and photovoltaic devices to function effectively even at minimal light levels.
-The innovation is based on modifying the composition of reaction mixtures and introducing combined additives that enhance sensitivity to light.
+The innovation is based on modifying the composition of reaction mixtures and introducing combined additives that enhance light sensitivity.

 The scientists applied the method of chemical deposition from aqueous solutions, supplementing the process with the introduction of potassium permanganate and ammonium iodide.
 This combination increased the photoresponse of the material in the visible and infrared ranges.
 "Modified films interact more actively with photons, which is critical for devices operating in conditions of dim or scattered light," explained Larisa Maskayeva, Professor of the Department of Physical and Colloid Chemistry at UrFU.